Drug Supply/Possession Case Studies

 Our client was attending a party where he took some MDMA caps.
 He was stopped by police, searched and then charged with the possession of a prohibited drug.
 We assisted MR with an application to dismiss the proceedings under section 32 of the Mental Health (Forensic Provisions) Act arguing that MR suffered from depression which caused him to commit the offence.

-MHA’s car was parked outside The Star when police officers pulled up near his car and conducted a stop and check believing that they had the power to do so.
+MHA’s car parked outside The Star when police officers pulled up near his car and conducted a stop and check believing that they had the power to do so.
 Police searched his vehicle and found a small amount of drugs.
-He was arrested and charged with possession of a prohibited drug.
+Police arrested and charged him with possession of a prohibited drug.
 Our drug lawyers argued that the police acted outside their lawful powers when they stopped and searched MHA given that parking outside the Star was not a reasonable grounds for a search.
 These arguments were successful which meant that the evidence against MHA had been unlawfully obtained.
 The charges against our client were dismissed.

 BOI was identified by a drug detection dog as carrying cocaine in her bra.
 She was charged with possession of a prohibited drug.
 We assisted BOI in her sentencing hearing where we provided several character references to the judge.
 BOI was given a non-conviction order conditional on the successful completion of a good behaviour bond.